-The staff is helpful and the selection of foods is wonderful.
+The staff is helpful and the selection of food is wonderful.
 Are you looking for a special dipping sauce or salsa, Faustos will probably have it.
-Even today, the store continues with its roots of offering the best of specialty and organic foods available.
+Even today, the store continues with its roots of offering the best specialty and organic foods available.
 The beer and wine selections are vast and the staff is ready to offer suggestions.
 The Fleming Street location is perfect.
-Within walking distance, or a short bike ride, it is accessible to most of the Island.
+Within walking distance or a short bike ride, it is accessible to most of the Island.

 Cigar Making to Grocery Store

 Faustino Castillo came from Havana in 1910 to be a cigar maker.
 Born in Havana in November 1888, he attended private school and then was employed as a cigar maker.
 He married Ana Luisa Alvarez and they had one daughter, Ana Luisa.

 Fausto initially split his shifts at the cigar factory and running the store with his wife.
 They kept the store open late on Saturdays until 9pm to serve the needs of their customers.
 They sold meat and cheeses in five cent increments as well.
 His longing for Cuban food and home helped him look for the best food items to stock the store’s shelves.
 He catered to the tastes of the Cuban immigrants.

 Past customers include: President Harry S. Truman, Tennessee Williams, and Jimmy Buffett.

 Their daughter, Ana, grew up in the store.
 She watched her father’s passion for new food items and today that passion continues.
 When the store moved to its new location, in 1936, Ana met her husband Carl Weekley.
 Then in 1949, the store moved to its current location on Fleming Street.
 A fire burned down the building in 1966, but a new store opened, at that location, in 1967.